yvelikova/axway-open-docs/content/en/docs/central/connect-aws-gateway/cloud-administration-operation.md

 ---
-title: Cloud administration/operation
+title: Administer AWS Gateway cloud
-linkTitle: Cloud administration/operation
+linkTitle: Administer AWS Gateway cloud
 draft: false
 weight: 90
 description: As a Cloud Administrator / Operator, you are responsible for